Manslaughter charges sought in Penn State hazing death

 Breaking News Emails

-The move comes after a judge in March dismissed those charges and decided not to allow the more serious ones to move forward as part of a trial that was expected put a spotlight on alcohol abuse and hazing in the Greek system.
+The move comes after a judge in March dismissed aggravated assault charges and decided not to allow more serious ones to move forward as part of a trial that is expected to put a spotlight on alcohol abuse and hazing in the Greek fraternity system.

 A third pretrial hearing for another set of former Beta Theta Pi brothers is set to begin Wednesday on lesser charges, including hazing and furnishing alcohol to minors.